 Anna Gitter works as a research assistant for the Texas Water Resources Institute, developing watershed characterization reports and conducting field work for impaired water bodies throughout Texas.

-Anna received her Bachelor of Science in environmental science from the University of Michigan and her Master of Science in water management and hydrological sciences from Texas A&M University.
-She was also a graduate research assistant for TWRI while working on her masters.
+Anna originally joined the institute as a Graduate Research Assistant in 2014.
+She received a Bachelor of Science in environmental sciences from the University of Michigan and her Master of Science in water management and hydrological sciences from Texas A&M University.

-Currently, Anna is pursuing her doctorate in the Water Management and Hydrological Science program with a focus on microbial water quality and human health risk assessments.
+Currently, Anna is pursuing her doctorate in the Water Management and Hydrological Sciences program with a focus on microbial and chemical water quality and human health risk assessments.
 Before returning for her doctorate, Anna worked for the Whatcom Conservation District in Lynden, WA and assisted with edge-of-field runoff studies for dairy farms in the area.

-In her spare time, Anna loves running, especially trail running, and spending as much time outside as possible.
+In her spare time, Anna loves distance running and spending as much time outside as possible.